For information regarding Clerk's office services, jury service, hearings, and other related matters, please visit our Office Status page.

 If a petitioner needs assistance with their petition, they can do one of the following:

 All pretrial conferences are postponed until further notice.
 For cases involving any pro se (unrepresented) parties, you will be contacted after being scheduled for a mediation by the Court’s mediation services.
 For cases involving parties represented by attorneys on both sides, you must reach out to your assigned division judge in order to schedule an initial pre-trial hearing.
 Plaintiff’s Counsel will be responsible for filing the notice of hearing.

-The Florida Supreme Court has also extended the suspension of all non-essential court proceedings until at least May 29.
+The Florida Supreme Court has also extended the suspension of all non-essential court proceedings until further notice from the Court.

 The Supreme Court’s earlier Administrative Orders on these topics can be viewed here:

 All county criminal court dates from April 20 through May 29, 2020 are postponed.
 The updated schedule can be found in the document below.